-Nitric oxide testing is done to help diagnose asthma or to see how well asthma medications are working.
-If you've already been diagnosed with asthma, your doctor may use a nitric oxide test during office visits to help determine whether your asthma is under control.
+Nitric oxide testing is also done to help predict whether or not steroid medications (which decrease inflammation) are likely to be helpful for your asthma.
+If you've already been diagnosed with asthma and treated with one of the steroid medications, your doctor may use an exhaled nitric oxide test during office visits to help determine whether your asthma is under control.

-Nitric oxide testing is only available in some hospitals and doctor's offices.
-It may not be necessary or provide useful information for everyone who has asthma.
+Exhaled nitric oxide testing may not be necessary or provide useful information for everyone who has asthma.
+In addition, it may not be available in all hospitals or doctor's offices.

 Check ahead of time to see whether nitric oxide testing is covered by your insurance.